WeitzGroup/ArbitriumLysisLysogeny/all files/README.md

 Parameters to edit (present in file main_all.m):

 Line 5 changes the production rate (from 10^5 to 10^8 for Fig. S1, currently set to single value of 5 * 10^7); Fig. 3 used production rates of 10^7 and 5 * 10^7; other results only use base param of 5 * 10^7

+Data files:

+File name 'optimal_params_r0_X_j_Y.mat' stores the optimal parameters for initial conditions of R0 = X and pars.J = Y; these optimal params are used for generating the figures.

+File name 'optimal_params_r0_40_j_0_low_production.mat' stores the optimal params for a production rate of 10^7 (instead of 5 * 10^7); used for Fig. 3b

+File name 'optimal_params_r0_40_j_0_sweep.mat' stores optimal params for different production rates varying from 10^5 to 10^8.
+Used for Fig. S1

 Figures: